Basic RAM Information

 The finished wafer is an intricate sandwich of n-type and p-type silicon and insulating layers of glass and silicon nitride.

-Insulating layers of glass and siliconnitride
+Insulating layers of glass and silicon

 Memory Chip Manufacturing Part 3